connkat/pixels/README.md

 This is no longer the landing page for [pixelsyyc](pixelsyyc.com), but I truly loved this site design.

-Find the link to it on the main pixels website
+Find the link to it on the main pixels website.